-giving it away, selling it below market value when all predictions are that the price is about to skyrocket 20- to 50-
+We're almost giving it away, selling it below market value - when all predictions are that the price is about to skyrocket 20- to 50- compiled by the Christian Crusade staff

 Did Saudis sabotage Iran's nukes?
 Israel?

 Who attacked Iran's nuclear program?